gerekper/ganjaking/wp-content/plugins/coupon-referral-program/README.txt

 With this latest feature update of our Coupon Referral Program plugin, you can get an option to export and download all the data in a CSV file.
 The option is available in the referral tab of the report section.

 **25. Refer a Friend From the Product Page**
-By using this feature you can refer a friend to the product from the page itself.
+This eCommerce referral plugin gives you a feature that allows you to By using this feature you can refer a friend to the product from the page itself.
 On the product page, there is the option of referring a friend.
 By clicking on it you can share the referral link of the page with your friend on social media platforms.

 **26. Referral Reminder Email to the User**
-The admin can send an email reminder to the user by using this feature.
+The admin can send an email reminder to the user by using this referral system feature. feature.
 The option is available in the referral tab of the report section.

+**27. Allow Coupon Configuration Setting Applicable for the Referral Code** The admin has the option to limit the number of coupons a referee can share by using the referral code.
+By enabling this setting you can limit the number of coupons a user can share for getting a discount on their purchases.

+**28. Discount on the nth Referral Sign-up**
+The admin can send an email reminder to the user by using this referral system feature. feature.
+The option is available in the referral tab of the report section.

+**29. Send the Referral Email to Multiple Users**
+The eCommerce referral plugin allows the admin to send multiple emails to users by using this feature.
+The referee can now send multiple emails at a time by adding the emails by using this option.

 **Some More Popular Features**